Tory Nyhaug

-Tory Nyhaug (born 17 April 1992) is a Canadian racing cyclist who represents Canada in BMX.
+Tory Nyhaug-Heinonen (born April 17, 1992) is a retired Canadian racing cyclist who represented Canada in BMX.
 He represented Canada at the 2012 and 2016 Summer Olympics in the men's BMX event.
 He won a silver medal at the World Championships in 2014 and a gold medal at the 2015 Pan American Games in Toronto.

-In 2016 he was officially named to Canada's 2016 Olympic team.
+In 2016 he was named to Canada's 2016 Olympic team.
 In Rio, Nyhaug made the Olympic final and finished 5th.

 Nyhaug was born in Canada to a Finnish mother and a Canadian father.
-Tory announced his retirement from professional cycling on 19 November 2019, due to long term damages sustained from racing injuries.
+He announced his retirement from professional cycling on November 18, 2019, due to long-term damages sustained from racing injuries.